gbv/ssso/ssso.md

 SSSO is loosely connected to the following ontologies: it is compatible with them but their use is optional.
-Feel free to rely on or ignore additional parts of these ontologies when using SSSO.
+Feel free to rely on or ignore additional parts Offering these ontologies when using SSSO.

 * *Dublin Core Metadata Terms*.
   <http://dublincore.org/documents/dcmi-terms/> .